Swiss foreign minister pushes for free trade deal in Latin America

 Switzerland uses the World Economic Forum (WEF) in Davos as a key platform for trade diplomacy.
 This year, it took an especially active role.

-Argentina’s President Javier Milei declared at the World Economic Forum (WEF) in Davos in January that he was prepared to leave Mercosur necessary to conclude a free trade agreement with the US.
+Argentina’s President Javier Milei said at the World Economic Forum (WEF) in Davos in January that he was prepared to leave Mercosur if this proved necessary to conclude a free trade agreement with the US.
 However, many Argentinian firms are closely networked with the Brazilian economy in particular.

-After his appearance at WEF, Milei also met with Swiss Finance Minister Karin Keller-Sutter, who also currently holds the rotating Swiss presidency.
+After his appearance at WEF, Milei also met with Swiss Finance Minister Karin Keller-Sutter, who currently holds the rotating Swiss presidency.
 She advised him to finalise negotiations soon, Keller-Sutter told journalists after the meeting.

-Milei had assured her that the work was progressing well.
+Milei assured her that the work was progressing well.
 He also told her he had “great sympathy for Switzerland”.

 Translated from German by DeepL/dos